red-hat-data-services/ods-ci/README.md

 # ODS-CI
-ODS-CI is a framework to test Red Hat Open Data Science features and functionality using QE tiered testing.
+ODS-CI is a framework to test [Red Hat Open Data Science](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-data-science) and its upstream project, [Open Data Hub](https://opendatahub.io/).

 # Requirements
   Linux distribution that supports Selenium automation of a chromium web browser using [ChromeDriver](https://chromedriver.chromium.org)
   * chromedriver binaries can be downloaded from https://chromedriver.chromium.org/downloads.
 The chromedriver version must match the installed version of chromium/google-chrome